 Costanza was cured of leprosy after having prayed at the tomb of St. Agnes and she decided not to marry; the mausoleum was turned into a church in the XIIIth century; Costanza is not a recognized saint.
 Notwithstanding the original purpose of the building (a copy of the sarcophagus stands behind the altar), S. Costanza is regarded as an excellent location for weddings, probably because relatives and guests have a better view of the ceremony than in a traditional church.

-Because of the references to the grape harvest in the sarcophagus and in the mosaics, the Bentvueghels (birds of a feather), the Dutch artists living in Rome, used to meet at inns near S. Costanza where they showed their devotion to Bacchus.
+Because of the references to the grape harvest in the sarcophagus and in the mosaics, the Bentvueghels (birds of a feather), i.e. the Flemish artists living in Rome, used to meet at inns near S. Costanza where they showed their devotion to Bacchus.
 You may wish to see a drawing by Pieter Van Laer showing Bentvueghels in a Roman tavern (it opens in another window).
 They did not join Accademia di S. Luca, the guild of the Roman artists.
 Their association was dissolved by Papal authorities in 1720.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: